How much can you expect to make on your investments over the next 10 years?

 It’s true that the vast majority investment forecasts aren’t worth listening to.

 One day I’ll get round to writing up the hundreds of pages of notes I’ve collected on exactly how useless most forecasts are.
-And the return forecasts in this post should be treated with an equally healthy dose of scepticism.
+And this return forecast should be treated with an equally healthy dose of scepticism.

 Although most forecasts spouted by CNBC pundits, macroeconomists, and other “often-wrong-but-never-in-doubt” gurus have little evidence to support them, there’s a surprisingly large amount of evidence behind the relationship between starting valuations and subsequent 10-year returns.
 So it’s at least worth considering.